The New Legal Office: Digital and Hybrid

-Legal services are often characterized as being slow to change when it comes to digitalization and modern work practices.
+Legal services are often characterised as being slow to change when it comes to digitalisation and modern work practices.
 It is a sector that typically holds tradition, discretion and seniority in high regard, and many law firms tend to stick to what works instead of adopting new processes.
 Altman Weil, a management consulting service provider for legal organizations, reports that partners in 70.3% of law firms were still resisting change in 2020.
 But as we saw in many facets of business and life, the pandemic proved to be the ultimate catalyst for digitalization in legal services.

 Overnight, law firms had to vacate their stylish offices, and contend with working from home.
 “This just accelerated the inevitable,” says the Chief Administrative Officer of an AmLaw 100 firm whose company had to adopt a 100% work-from-home set up overnight.